Sandy beaches, world-class kitesurfing, and an impressive aquarium are just a few of this city’s waterfront delights

 Places to Eat & Drink

-Tour the Queen Mary, the legendary, permanently docked ocean liner, or relax with a drink in the ship’s Observation Bar—for truly unique accommodations, you can even stay overnight in one of the staterooms or suites.
 Visit the Aquarium of the Pacific, Southern California’s largest aquarium and home to playful sea otters, Magellanic penguins, and a 350,000-gallon tropical reef habitat, which holds thousands of colorful fish, coral, sea turtles, and sharks.
+Fans of fine art should pay a visit to the Museum of Latin American Art (MOLAA); don’t miss the sculpture garden and be sure to check their website beforehand to see what events are happening (admission is free on Sundays).
 If you’re in the mood for retail therapy, find designer favorites at The Pike Outlets or search for the perfect retro find at the vintage boutiques along Long Beach’s Fourth Street.
+For a self-guided city tour that will take you on a shopping, dining, and cocktail-sipping odyssey with a vintage-vibe twist, check out this one-day itinerary.

 With 11 miles of sandy shoreline, waterfront adventure is central to the city’s charm.
 Visitors can enjoy the waves from dry land at one of the family-friendly beaches like Alamitos Beach and Marine Park, or rent stand-up paddleboards, kayaks, Duffy electric boats, and other watercraft in Rainbow Marina.
 Try your hand at kitesurfing on Long Beach’s Belmont Shore, one of the best places in the state for beginners to learn the sport.
 Hop aboard a vessel and venture out to sea on a whale-watching tour from Harbor Breeze Cruises, a sailboat through Sunglow Charters, a point-to-point ride on the high-speed water taxis, or a romantic excursion on a Venetian gondola.